 |Aoyue FEK-01||64 dB||64 dB||64 dB||65 dB|

 The FEK-01 is the cheapest extractor of the four.
 Compared to the other 3 extractors, it makes quite a lot of noise, especially in the low modes.
-In addition, the suction power is much lower than that of the Quick, Weller and Hakko.
-Also, for the simultaneous extraction of 2 workplaces, an extraction force of approximately
+In addition, the suction power is a lot lower than that of the other extractors.
+Also, for the simultaneous extraction of 2 workstations, the suction power is approximately 1 to 2.

-50-60 m3/h is needed.
-If two extraction arms are installed and the filter is not completely new, the FEK-01 will probably find it difficult to achieve this extraction power.
+50-60 m3/h required.
+When two extraction arms are installed and the filter is not completely new, the FEK-01 will probably have difficulty achieving this extraction power.
 Furthermore, the filter in the Aoyue is not really suitable for use in a professional environment.

 the FEK-01 is an excellent extractor for a small/hobby workplace.

-The Quick hangs a little between the Aoyue and the rest.
-It has better suction power than the Aoyue but the range from low suction to high suction power is smaller than the Weller and Hakko.
-In terms of noise production, the Quick 6101A1 is a lot quieter than the Weller and Hakko which makes it very suitable for large/professional workplaces where sound also plays a role.
+The Quick hangs a bit between the Aoyue and the rest.
+It has a better suction power than the Aoyue but the range from low suction power to high suction power is smaller than the rest.
+In terms of noise production the Quick 6101A1 is a lot quieter than the Quick 6101A1.
+Weller and Hakko which makes it very suitable for large/professional workplaces where sound also plays a role.

-The Weller's suction power is only lower than that of the Hakko.
-In the lowest mode it can suck softer than the other 3 and also in this low mode it makes the least noise.
-In the higher modes, this sound increases rapidly in dB, making it significantly louder than the rest.
-Furthermore, this extractor will possibly only provide enough suction power to extract 2 workplaces at once in the higher suction modes.
-This extractor will therefore be best used in workplaces where sound is not a major problem.
+The Weller is only inferior to the Hakko and Eleshop extractors in terms of suction power.
+In the lowest mode it can extract more gently than the other 4 and also makes little noise in this low mode.
+In the higher modes this sound rises rapidly in dB which makes it significantly louder than the rest.
+Furthermore, this extractor will only provide enough suction power in the higher modes to suction 2 workplaces at the same time.
+This extractor will therefore also be best used in workplaces where noise is not a major problem.

-The Hakko is an animal when it comes to suction power because in all modes it stands out strongly above the other 3 extractors.
-This does not affect the sound one-on-one because it is, for the suction power, average in noise production.
-Whether this high suction power is a good feature in every situation is questionable (think of working with light components) but in terms of raw suction power, the Hakko FA430 is the suction king.
+The Hakko is a beast when it comes to suction power because in all modes it stands out strongly above the other 4 extractors.
+This does not permeate 1 on 1 in the sound because, for the extraction power, it is average in sound production.
+Whether this high suction power is a good indicator in every situation. property is the question (think of work with light components) but in terms of rough extraction power the Hakko FA430 is the extraction king.
 This makes the Hakko suitable for two workplaces at the same time, even in the lower position.